 Once the vouchers have been returned to the Accounts Payable Clerk, the Accounts Payable Clerk will print the checks.
 Checks are printed on the 15th and 30th of the month by the Accounts Payable Clerk.
-The Accounts Payable Clerk has access to the Treasurer's signature through an unencrypted flash drive.
-Signature access is restricted through NVision.
+The Accounts Payable Clerk has access to the Treasurer's signature on a file on the shared drive.
+Signature access is restricted through nVision.
 Each electronic signature can only be used in conjunction with a specific module in NVision, for which the individual has access rights.

-Once the checks are printed, the Accounts Payable Clerk will print the final warrant.
+Once the checks are printed, the Accounts Payable Clerk will print the checks and the final warrant.
+The Treasurer's signature is maintained in NVision and is password protected.
+The Accounts Payable Clerk has access to the Treasurer's signature for the purpose of printing checks.
 The final warrant is forwarded to the Claims Auditor who compares the details on the final warrant against the audited Checks Waiting to Print List.
 Once verified, the Claims Auditor will sign the final warrant and return it to the Accounts Payable Clerk.
 Once the signed warrant is received, the Accounts Payable Clerk will mail the checks.